JdeRobot/bt-studio/README.md

     def terminate(self, new_status: py_trees.common.Status) -> None:

-        """ Called whenever the behaviour switches to a non-running state """ ...
+        """ Called whenever the behavior switches to a non-running state """ ...

 ```